-ISP type III HPLC 12 consists of a known sequence of 66 amino acids, and studies on its properties and the physical structure of the protein have been published.
-Biochemical analysis of the yeast-derived ISP confirms that the protein is the same as the native ISP from ocean pout.
+The active protein, ISP type III HPLC 12, consists of a known sequence of 66 amino acids.
+Studies on its properties and physical structure have been published.
+Biochemical analysis of the yeast-derived ISP confirmed that the protein is the same as the native ISP from ocean pout.
+Bioinformatic analyses indicate that ISP is highly characteristic of other fish ice structuring proteins but shows little similarity with that of any other proteins, in particular known toxins or allergens, including fish allergens.